 What to Do if Your Tattoo Smells

 If your healing tattoo is unbandaged and gives off a foul odor, it’s usually a sign that something is wrong, especially if it’s been more than forty-eight hours since you got it and you’ve since cleaned the area.
-Anaerobic bacteria, or harmful bacteria, are what give off a nasty smell, so if you catch a bad whiff, have a professional examine you as soon as possible.
+Anaerobic bacteria, or harmful bacteria, are what cause a nasty smell.
+Therefore, if you catch a bad whiff, have a professional examine you as soon as possible.

 - Swollen lymph nodes